Butterfly Box Ottawa-Gatineau

 How can I support the Ottawa-Gatineau Butterfly Box Initiative?

 We are humbled and grateful for the support of the community for Ottawa-Gatineau Butterfly Box.
-Beyond the generous startup grant from JustChange Ottawa, this local initiative relies entirely on volunteer time and community donations to ensure families have access to this resource in their time of grief.
-Donations to support this community initiative are gratefully accepted here.
+Beyond the generous startup grant from JustChange Ottawa, this local initiative has also been supported generously by the Ottawa Fertility Centre as well as donations of time and funds from community members directly to ensure families have access to this resource in their time of grief.

 What is the meaning behind the butterfly symbol and logo?The butterfly is a symbol of transformation, of the spirit and the soul, and of the unending cycle of life and death.
 For many of us, butterflies are a symbol of the children we have lost.
 The metamorphosis of the butterfly is a powerful symbol in so many ways for those who are grieving.
 They are the beautiful tiny spark of life that came to us, lighted our lives for just a moment before fluttering away.
 They are the hope that the transformation that loss brings into our lives can result in something different, something beautiful.
 We may not be the same through this journey, but we have grown, and we are able to see things that we could not before.
 The logo for the Butterfly Box was inspired by the footprints of Aaron Samulack, who spent 100 precious minutes with his family after birth.
 At maternity wards in many hospitals, when a family experiences the loss of a baby a purple butterfly is taped to the door to let staff entering the room know.
 The colours of the logo were chosen with this in mind and also represent the complexity of the emotions of loss.